abcdaaaaaaaaa/MQDataScience/README.md

 <b> In data graphs, the x-axis is given as ppm and the y-axis is given as ratio.

+## Sensor Calibration Method
+For the MQ-2 sensor, calibration at 1000 ppm LPG is recommended as an example.
+This value is the point where Rs/Ro is approximately 0.78.
+There is a logarithmic relationship, rather than a linear one, between the sensor and the ppm.
+The mathematical relationship of this connection is exactly as follows:

 ## V = I × R

 <img width="1264" alt="image4" src="https://github.com/user-attachments/assets/cdcdc664-251c-4d1f-a79b-8481ded8a043" />